-Though it varies from year to year, nearly 50% of the most recent entering class, the Class of 2024, enrolled through Early Decision.
+Though it varies from year to year, 50% of the most recent entering class, the Class of 2025, enrolled through Early Decision.

 To submit an Early Decision application, students should file the Application for First-Year Admission with the application fee (or request for a fee waiver) by November 15 for Round I and by January 15 for Round II.
 Candidates should check the box on page one of the application indicating that they are applying for Early Decision and submit the signed Early Decision Agreement Form with the application (the Early Decision Agreement Form can be found on the Common Application website).
 Regular Decision applicants can also convert to Early Decision until February 1.